osaaroh/1_single_price_grid/README.md

 ### Useful resources

-- [Example resource 1](https://blog.hubspot.com/website/center-div-css#:~:text=To%20center%20a%20div%20horizontally%20on%20a%20page%2C%20simply%20set,equally%20between%20the%20two%20margins) - This helped see different ways to center a div.
+- [Hubspot - Center Div in CSS](https://blog.hubspot.com/website/center-div-css#:~:text=To%20center%20a%20div%20horizontally%20on%20a%20page%2C%20simply%20set,equally%20between%20the%20two%20margins) - This helped see different ways to center a div.

 ## Author
 - Frontend Mentor - [@Master-Osaro](https://www.frontendmentor.io/profile/yourusername)